aelhaddi/dstoolbox/README.md

 # dstoolbox
-DS toolbox class John Hopkins
+DS toolbox class John Hopkins: Using this for R and data sciences